Auditions

 Does the Hawkeye Marching Band have any off-campus performances scheduled during the season?

-We typically travel to one away games and/or one or two exhibition performances.
+We typically travel to one away game and/or one or two exhibition performances.
 Additionally, there is an excellent chance that we will travel to a post-season conference championship and/or bowl game.
 Members are expected to attend these events.

 The University of Iowa does not discriminate in its educational programs and activities on the basis of race, national origin, color, religion, sex, age, disability or veteran status.
 The University also affirms its commitment to providing equal opportunities and equal access to University facilities without reference to affectional or associational preference.
 For additional information on nondiscrimination policies, contact the Coordinator of Title IX and Section 504 in the office of Affirmative Action, telephone 319/335-0705, 202 Jessup Hall, The University of Iowa, Iowa City, Iowa 52242.